bwrjk2011/webapp-manager/README.md

 The application is driven from the properties file.
 This can be found here:

 ![Config](./docs/config2.png)
 ```/src/main/resources/application.properties```

+For each environment we need to set the base of the YouTrade REST API.
+This enables the deployed application to integrate with the appropriate set of services.

 ## Running the application
 The project is a standard Maven project.
 To run it from the command line,